40 Show-Stopping Home Projects You’ll Want to DIY

 Stunning Stone Wall

 You can transform any room with a stunning stone accent wall like this.
 Modern materials and methods allow you to create the look of a traditional stone wall with a fraction of the work.
 An intermediate DIYer could easily master the techniques.
 In just a weekend, you can have a dramatic new accent wall.
-See what it takes and how to do it here.

 Concrete Patio Coverup